sammarcus/kwk-level-2-lecture-012-jquery-ui-games-teacher-l2/README.md

 #### Taking Turns

-As we know, HTML is insufficient to keep track of "who's turn it is".
+As we know, HTML is insufficient to keep track of "whose turn it is".
 We will need to write some JavaScript to manage the gameplay.
 Let's keep things as simple as possible, and add in a global variable that is keeping track of the next character that should be drawn.
 Once we have that, all we need to do is make sure to swap it with the opposite character after every turn:

 ```js
 // index.js